kjscholz/NonEllipticalDikeGrowth/README.md

 # NonEllipticalDikeGrowth
-This is  a repo where I
+This is  a repo where I modify Meredith's fluid flow dike code.